 How Long Do You Have to File a Bicycle Accident Injury Claim?

-If you were hurt in a bike accident in Marin County, you only have limited time to preserve your ability to recover compensation.
+If you were hurt in a bike accident in San Francisco, you only have limited time to preserve your ability to recover compensation.
 Under California state law (Cal.
 Code Civ.
 Pro § 335.1), most personal injury claims must be filed within two years of the date of the collision.
 This deadline applies to bike accident claims.
 If your personal injury claim is not filed before the statutory deadline expires, it may simply be automatically dismissed.

 What Compensation is Available for Bike Accident Victims?

 Unfortunately, when a bicycle accident occurs, the injured cyclist may sustain truly catastrophic injuries.
 Under California state law, injured cyclists are entitled to recover financial compensation for the full value of their losses.
 In most cases, bike accident claims are defended by big insurance providers, and these companies work aggressively to limit settlement payouts, at times even denying valid claims outright.
-At Wakeford Gelini, our Marin County bicycle collision lawyers have the skills and legal experience needed to help victims maximize their recovery.
+At Wakeford Gelini, our San Francisco bicycle collision lawyers have the skills and legal experience needed to help victims maximize their recovery.
 You may be entitled to financial relief for:

 - Property damage;